-Ivan Illich: deschooling, conviviality and lifelong learning.
-Known for his critique of modernization and the corrupting impact of institutions, Ivan Illich’s concern with deschooling, learning webs and the disabling effect of professions has struck a chord among many informal educators and pedagogues.
-We explore some key aspects of his theories and his continuing relevance for informal education, pedagogy and lifelong learning.
+Ivan Illich on deschooling, conviviality, and systems.
+Possibilities for education and social change.
+Known for his critique of modernization and the corrupting impact of institutions, Ivan Illich’s concern with deschooling, learning webs, and the disabling effect of professions struck a chord among many educators and pedagogues.
+We explore some key aspects of his theories and his continuing relevance for education, pedagogy, and lifelong learning.

-contents: introduction · early life · ivan illich and cidoc · later work and life · ivan illich on institutionalization and commodification · illich’s convivial alternative · conclusion · further reading and references · links
+contents: introduction · early life · career stages · later life · ivan illich on deschooling, institutionalization and commodification · illich’s convivial alternative · systems · conclusion · further reading and references · links

 Early life

 Ivan Illich was born in Vienna.
-His father, Ivan Peter, was a civil engineer.
-This meant that Ivan Illich, along with his younger, twin brothers were able to live comfortably, attend good schools and travel extensively in Europe (Smith and Smith 1994: 434).
-Illich was a student at the Piaristengymnasium in Vienna from 1936 to1941, but was expelled by the occupying Nazis in 1941 because his mother had Jewish ancestry (his father was a Roman Catholic).
-From this point on Ivan Illich became something of a wandered – travelling the world and having the minimum of material possessions.
-He completed his pre-university studies in Florence, and then went on to study histology and crystallography at the University of Florence.
-At this point Ivan Illich decided to enter and prepare for the priesthood.
-Her went to study theology and philosophy at the Gregorian University in Rome (1943-6).
-In 1951 he completed his PhD at the University of Salzburg (an exploration of the nature of historical knowledge).
+His father, Piero Illich (1890-1942), came from a landed family in Dalmatia and was a civil engineer for a time.
+This meant that Ivan Illich, with his younger, twin brothers could live comfortably, attend good schools and travel extensively in Europe (Smith and Smith 1994: 434).
+However, his parent’s marriage broke down in 1932 (Ivan was six) and the children and their mother (Ellen Regenstreif, known as Maexie) returned to her father’s house in Vienna.
+Illich was a student at the Piaristengymnasium in Vienna from 1936 to 1941 but was expelled by the occupying Nazis in 1941.
+His mother had Jewish ancestry (his father was a Roman Catholic).
+From this point on Ivan Illich gradually became a bit of a wanderer – travelling the world and having the minimum of material possessions.
+He completed his pre-university studies in Florence (where he had moved with his mother and brothers in 1943).
+Ivan Illich appears to have registered to study histology and crystallography at the University of Florence.
+At the end of the war, he returned to Austria and registered to study history at the University in Salzburg.
+At around this point, Illich decided to enter, and prepare for, the priesthood.
+He took an advanced degree in theology and philosophy at the Gregorian University in Rome.
+In 1951 he was ordained in Rome and completed his PhD at the University of Salzburg (an exploration of the nature of historical knowledge).
 One of the intellectual legacies of this period was a developing understanding of the institutionalization of the church in the 13th century – and this helped to form and inform his later critique.

-On completing his PhD Ivan Illich began work as a priest in Washington Heights, New York.
-He was there until 1956.
-His congregation was largely Irish and Puerto Rican.
-In Washington Heights, Ivan Illich was soon speaking out for Puerto Rican culture, ‘and against “cultural ignorance” on the part of the dominant culture’ (Smith and Smith 1994: 434, see, also, Illich’s reflections in Celebration of Awareness, pp. 29 – 38).
+Stage 1.
+The priest and missiologist.
+Ivan Illich became an assistant parish priest in Washington Heights, New York in 1951.
+There he became particularly interested in the experiences and the communal orientation of his Puerto Rican parishioners.
+Illich was soon speaking out for Puerto Rican culture, ‘and against “cultural ignorance” on the part of the dominant culture’ (Smith and Smith 1994: 434, see, also, Illich’s reflections in Celebration of Awareness, pp. 29 – 38).
 He had become fluent in Spanish and several other languages (during his life he was to work in 10 different languages).

 Upon the opening of our centre I stated two of the purposes of our undertaking.
 The first was to help diminish the damage threatened by the papal order.
 Through our educational programme for missionaries we intended to challenge them to face reality and themselves, and either refuse their assignments or – if they accepted – to be a little bit less unprepared.
 Secondly, we wanted to gather sufficient influence among the decision-making bodies of mission sponsoring agencies to dissuade them from implementing [Pope John XIII’s] plan.
 (Illich 1973b: 47-8)